-In addition, at June 30, 2014 and 2013, the College had \$20,419,335 and \$303,366, respectively, of conditional promises from donors that are not recognized as assets in the consolidated statements of financial position.
+In addition, at June 30, 2015 and 2014, the College had \$848,271 and \$20,419,335, respectively, of conditional promises from donors that are not recognized as assets in the consolidated statements of financial position.
 These conditional promises consisted of pledges and matching pledges for scholarships, professorships, endowment and other purposes.
-The balance also includes a \$20,000,000 pledge for Babson Global related to the establishment of a Center for Entrepreneurial Leadership in Saudi Arabia.
+The balance in fiscal year 2014 included a \$20,000,000 pledge for Babson Global related to the establishment of a Center for Entrepreneurial Leadership in Saudi Arabia.
+The condition on this pledge was met in 2015.
+A total of \$2,000,000 has been received to date and the remaining outstanding pledge balance of \$18,000,000 is included in the contributions receivable balance at June 30, 2015.

-Also, at June 30, 2014, the College is named the beneficiary of several charitable remainder trusts which, because of their terms, have not been recognized as assets in the consolidated statement of financial position.
+Also, at June 30, 2015, the College is named the beneficiary of several charitable remainder trusts which, because of their terms, have not been recognized as assets in the consolidated statement of financial position.
 As the benefits from these trusts are shared with the donor or a designated beneficiary, the College will recognize gift revenue only after the amount of beneficial interest is known and estimable after considering the trusts' obligations to other beneficiaries.